straightVibing/Initial-Report/Initial Report.md

 The experimental work concerning MFCs has been studied for longer than the modelling aspect and as a result there are plenty of papers available that provide experimental data for comparison with the results from a model.
 For this project, the main papers considered for this proposal focused on long term operation of MFCs. @Santoro2012 operated a cell for 26 weeks, operated at 30$^{\circ}$C whilst @Moon2006 were able to operate multiple cells for 2 years over a range of temperatures.
 These results illustrate the operational viability of MFCs as successful long term operation reduces the need for maintenance or replacement of cells.
 This in turn allows MFC systems to be operated for longer resulting in reliable wastewater treatment.

+MORE EXPERIMENTAL WORK
+WASTE PRODUCTS OF INDUSTRIAL PROCESSES
+TALK ABOUT IT FROM THE PERSPECTIVE OF TREATING WASTEWATER AT SOURCE

+ - Brewery wastewater was used as the substrates in an MFC with special chitosan copolymer proton exchange membrane.
+The maximum current and power densities of this MFC were 111.94 mA/m2 and 3022.39 mW/m2 ,respectively @Harewood2017

+- Beer water also done by @Wen2009

+ - @Rahman2018 Sugar beet processing wastewater was also used for electricity generation in a dual chamber MFC.
+Raw sugar beet processing wastewater was diluted to different concentrations and fed to the anode in batch-mode.
+A maximum power density of 14.9 mW/ m2 was obtained

 However, the temperatures considered by both of these papers are not reflective of typical temperatures of UK wastewater _Access Database evidence_.
 Therefore, the is scope for research into the performance of MFCs at lower temperatures to determine potential power outputs and thus potential feasibility.

 To provide experimental data for direct comparison with the proposed model the work done by @Cheng2011 has been considered.